- January 28, 1982

 Jan Kopecky is a Czech rally driver and currently the best rally driver from that European country.
-He competes as a factory driver of Škoda Motorsport in the WRC2 category of the World Rally Championship, winning the championship title in 2018.
+Most recently, he competed as a factory driver of Škoda Motorsport in the World Rally Championship, winning the WRC2 championship title in 2018.

 Starting a rally career in 2001 with Škoda Octavia

 Born in January 1982 in Opočno, Czech Republic, Kopecky started his rally career in 2001.
 His first rally car was a Class A7-spec Škoda Octavia which he was using in the Czech Rally Championship, not scoring points in his rookie season.
 He also participated in the Sprintrally championship, becoming a champion in A7 class.
 His first navigator was Jan Vodehnal.
 At the end of the season, Filip Schovanek joined Kopecky as a navigator.

 In 2002, driving a Toyota Corolla WRC, Kopecky scored a couple of podiums and gained a maiden victory in season's finale of the national championship, finishing fourth in the final standings.